1129hiki/123_betting_system/README.md

 123 betting is betting strategy for casino roulette.
 The strategy could be used for any betting in which payout are roughly 1/2 or 1/3.

 - payout = 1/2: black/red, odd/even...
-- payoyt = 1/3: columns, dozen
+- payout = 1/3: columns, dozen